pupilfirst/pupilfirst/docs/users/coaches.md

 **Connect Link**: When a coach is publicly listed, this link will also be displayed on the `/coaches` page.
 This link can be used to allow students to connect with a coach outside of the platform, via tools such as _Calendly_.

+**Coach Status**: To distinguish coaches who are no longer working with the school, you can assign them the status of "exited."
+This allows you to segregate them from active coaches and indicate their concluded involvement.

 ## Assigning coaches to students

 Once a coach has been added to a school, they can immediately access all communities.
 However, to review submissions from students, they must be assigned to students in one of two ways: